+Figure 2.
+State and U.S. national rice hectarage harvested -selected years.
+Source: USDA-NASS.

-Figure 1.
-U.S. and state average rice yields - 1950 to current.
-Source: USDA-NASS reported in 2000 at 6,240 lb/A for 3.08 million acres.
-Seventy-three percent of the rice acreage grown in 2000 was long grain, 26 percent was medium grain, and about 1 percent was short grain rice.
-California has the highest average yields (Figure 1), while Arkansas has the greatest acreage (Figure 2).
-A single crop is harvested from most U.S. rice fields each year.
+Modern rice production in the U.S. is concentrated in Arkansas, California, Louisiana, Mississippi, Missouri, and Texas, using different cultural production practices.
+The first U.S. Department of Agriculture (USDA) National Agricultural Statistics Service (NASS) records for rice indicate 118,300 hectares (ha) were harvested in hectarage grown in 2000 was long grain, 26 percent was medium grain, and about one percent was short grain rice.
+California has the highest average yields (Figure 1), while Arkansas has the greatest hectarage (Figure 2).
+In general, a single crop is harvested from most U.S. rice fields each year.
 In Texas and southwest Louisiana, a second or ratoon crop may be harvested from a single planting because of the longer growing season.